Ford vs Ferrari at the 1966 Le MansLast Updated October 9, 2023 | Meghan Drummond

 1966 marked Ford’s first victory ever at Le Mans, but even if you’re not a Ford fanatic, it was still a remarkable achievement for a few reasons.
-It was the first time an American automotive manufacturer had placed at the prestigious race.
+It was the first time an American automotive manufacturer had placed in the prestigious race.
 It also was one of the closest races of all time, with a finish so controversial that over fifty years later people are still obsessed with it.

 24 hours of Le Mans